quicwg/base-drafts/draft-ietf-quic-transport.md

 packets to endpoints.
 If the copied packet arrives before the genuine packet, this will appear as a NAT rebinding.
 Any genuine packet will be discarded as a duplicate.
 If the attacker is able to continue forwarding packets, it might be able to cause migration to a path via the attacker.
-This places the attacker on path, giving it the ability to observe or drop all subsequent packets.
+This places the attacker on-path, giving it the ability to observe or drop all subsequent packets.

 This style of attack relies on the attacker using a path that has approximately the same characteristics as the direct path between endpoints.
 The attack is